Lucid Trading Rules Explained: Every Plan, Rule, and Limit

 10 Mini / 100 Micro

-LucidFlex evaluations share the same profit targets and max loss limits as LucidPro, but there are two differences.
-First, LucidFlex has no daily loss limit on any account size.
-Second, LucidFlex requires a 50% consistency rule during the evaluation.
+LucidFlex is Lucid's scaling program.
+LucidFlex evaluations share the same profit targets and max loss limits as LucidPro, but there are a few key differences: no daily loss limit, a 50% consistency rule in the eval, and a scaling plan that adjusts your contract size up and down with your account profit once you're funded.

 The consistency formula: Largest Single Day Profit / Total Account Profit = Consistency %.
 To pass, your biggest single day must be 50% or less of your total profit.
 If your largest day is too high relative to your total, you just keep trading until the ratio comes down.